SDGforskning/sdg-strings/SDG04_query_topic_WoS.md

 This target is interpreted to cover research about

-* Increasing completion of primary and secondary education
+* Completion of primary and secondary education
-* Ensuring access to quality primary and secondary education that is free and equitable
+* Access to quality primary and secondary education that is free and equitable
-* Achieving minimal proficiency in reading and mathematics
+* Minimal proficiency in reading and mathematics

 This query consists of 4 phrases.
 Phrase 1 and 2 are concerned with completion and reducing dropout rates respectively.
-Phrase 3 is about ensuring access to free and equitable primary and secondary education, and phrase 4 about achieving minimal proficiency in reading and mathematics.
+Phrase 3 is about access to free and equitable primary and secondary education, and phrase 4 about minimal proficiency in reading and mathematics.

 ##### Phrase 1: